rekalogika/rekalogika.dev/docs/collections/02-implementations/04-array-collection.md

 ## Description

+Doctrine entities usually initialize a `Collection` using `ArrayCollection` in their constructors.
+But when the entity is hydrated from the database, Doctrine ORM will inject a `PersistentCollection` directly into the property.

-Doctrine ORM does the `matching()` against the entities' private properties directly.
+If we call `matching()` against the `PersistentCollection`, it will be done against the related entities' private properties directly.
 While `ArrayCollection` does it against the return values of the getters.

-Therefore, there will be a 'mismatching' in the collection's behavior between when the instance is an `ArrayCollection` (when the owning entity is new) and when it is a `PersistentCollection` (when the owning entity is hydrated from the database).
+Therefore, there will be a 'mismatching' in the collection's behavior between when the owning entity is new and not yet persisted, and after it is hydrated from the database.

 The problem happens when, for example: